ropensci/paleobioDB/README.md

 ### `pbdb_orig_ext`

-Returns a dataframe and a plot with the number of new appearances and last appearances of species, genera, families, etc. in your query across time.
+Returns a data frame and a plot with the number of new appearances and last appearances of species, genera, families, etc. in your query across time.
 You should set the temporal extent and the resolution of the steps. `orig_ext = 1` plots new appearances: